kevinpmcc/CV/README.md

 ## Kevin McCarthy

-A tremendously excitable man, massively passionate about making and doing things that improve people's lives.
+A tremendously enthusiastic person, passionate about making and doing things that improve people's lives.
 Gained a ton of experience in a variety of roles during my 8 years at Amazon before giving up all the lovely shares to learn to make things with code at Makers Academy.
 I'm looking for a challenging junior development position where I can keep learning while adding value.
-Also fair warning, loud laugh.
+Also fair warning, very loud laugh.

 ## Skills